Actively acquiring environmental labels from around the world

 Awarded to products whose environmental load is shown quantitatively by LCA (Life Cycle Assessment)

 This eco-label is awarded to products that disclose quantifiable information about their environmental characteristics.
-It is managed and issued by the Japan Environmental Management Association for Industry.
-BIL has received "System Certification"* in the Printer and Facsimile Business (registered name) and is working on acquiring the EcoLeaf label for main products.
-JAMAI environmental label program integrated with Carbon Footprint is currently in operation.
+It is managed and issued by the Sustainable Management Promotion Organization.
+BIL, as a printer and facsimile business, has received “System Certification”*, from the Japan Environmental Management Association for Industry, the administrative organization for the former EcoLeaf Environmental Labeling Program, and is working on acquiring the EcoLeaf label for its main products.
+(In FY2020, BIL will join the EcoLeaf Environmental Labeling Program managed and operated by the Sustainable Management Promotion Organization.)
+EcoLeaf Environmental Labeling Program integrated with Carbon Footprint is currently in operation.

 - Approval system for product environmental data collection systems.
 The Japan Environmental Management Association for Industry verifies and certifies that businesses that make EcoLeaf labels have the system needed to make them, and that the system is functioning properly and effectively.